 Outdoor curtains can be used to make an open space feel cozy and secluded, as well as help keep your porch cooler during the hotter hours of the day so you can spend that time outside in comfort.
 They also can help divide your patio into distinct areas with their own ambiance and, when added to a porch, can even help lower your air conditioning and heating bills by tempering the effects of particularly sweltering or freezing weather before it hits the house.

 Even for DIY newbies, a patio curtain DIY project is relatively easy.
-With a little preparation, you can whip up an entire set in a single afternoon.
+With a little preparation and understanding the best fabric type for your needs, you can whip up an entire set in a single afternoon.
 With gorgeous outdoor fabrics from Phifer and our step-by-step tutorial, you’ll be lounging in your own private patio cabana before you know it.

 DIY outdoor curtains offer endless flexibility: you choose the exact color, print and texture that sings to you.
 You can pair your fabrics with your existing outdoor furniture to create a design scheme that can include soothing neutrals or exciting pops of color.
 Making your own outdoor curtains from Phifer’s beautiful designed fabrics also opens up a whole world of possibilities to coordinate and contrast your curtains with your outdoor cushions and pillows.
 It also means that you can create curtains in the perfect size for your space without being restricted to the standard curtain panel widths and lengths.